 Chapter 7 ("Straight Bankruptcy" or "Liquidation")

 - A trustee is appointed to oversee your property on behalf of your creditors;

-- Some of your assets will likely be surrendered to the trustee, who will sell them to pay your creditors;
+- Some of your assets may be surrendered to the trustee, who will sell them to pay your creditors;

 - Depending upon the laws of your state, you will be allowed to keep some personal property, and probably an interest in your home (although perhaps not all of your equity).